Causality indices for bivariate time series data: a comparative review of performance: Results

 We knowingly deviated from the implementations in Ref~\onlinecite{Lungarella2007-vs} only in the case of NLGC, in which we preferred to use $k$-means rather than fuzzy $c$-means clustering to determine RBF centers, after finding similar or improved results but with a much reduced computational cost.
 Lungarella \textit{et al.} \cite{Lungarella2007-vs} note that NLGC is numerically unstable for `small' $T$ and computationally expensive for `large' $T$, which we suggest may be partly due to their use of fuzzy $c$-means.
 Little detail is provided about their implementation of this but it may perhaps be that an early stopping criteria sometimes forces a `poor quality' clustering.
 Further, we found that the performance of NLGC in H{\' e}non bidirectional map simulations improved significantly with a different set of NLGC parameters (e.g. $P = 50$ instead of $P = 10$), though we do not present these alternate results.

 For the \textbf{linear process} (LP), the simplest simulation model, all indices show very strong positive correlation in the $Y\rightarrow X$ direction (Figure~\ref{fig:lp}).
-In the reverse $X\rightarrow Y$ direction, TE and CTIR both decrease very slightly with increasing $\lambda$, the cross mapped methods all show a marked increase and the remaining indices are approximately zero for all $\lambda$.
+In the reverse $X\rightarrow Y$ direction, TE and CTIR both decrease with increasing $\lambda$, the cross mapped indices all show a marked increase and the remaining indices are approximately zero for all $\lambda$.
 This gives rise to patterns of positive and negative correlation between pairs of methods.
-As each $x_t$ or $y_t$ is a sum of Gaussian variables, we can derive theoretical values for Shannon entropy and consequently the information theory indices (see \textbf{Supplementary Materials}).
+As each $x_t$ or $y_t$ is a sum of Gaussian variables, we can derive theoretical values for Shannon entropy and, consequently, for the information theory methods (see \textbf{Supplementary Materials}).
 Figure~\ref{fig:lp} shows that TE (KSG) reliably estimates the `true' transfer entropy but TE (H) significantly underestimates the theoretical values.
 This is a fundamental flaw that undermines any other advantageous properties of TE (H).
+Though computed CTIR values match the theoretical values, it is clearly negative in $X\rightarrow Y$ and as such does not reflect the causal structure of the system.
 Increasing the size of the data $T$ alters the value of TE (H) here, but TE (KSG) remains accurate as $T$ increases.
 However, in all other simulations, TE (H) is more robust to increasing data size.